 Who We Are

 In the age-old tradition of apprenticeship, we learned season-extension and cold-weather farming methods from other farmers.
-Before Bluestem Farm, our experiences included a self-sufficient biodynamic community farm in rural northwestern Russia, and a diversified organic raw-milk dairy in northern New England.
+Before Bluestem Farm, we worked on a self-sufficient biodynamic community farm in rural northwestern Russia and a diversified organic raw-milk dairy in northern New England.
 Even when we lived in New York City, we kept chickens and had a container garden.

 Each year, Aaron raises thousands of animals on pasture and grows thousands of pounds of certified organic vegetables.
 Formative experiences include thru-hiking the Appalachian Trail as a young man, hitchhiking, and fatherhood.
 He's got a great memory for books.

 Each year we're lucky to have the help of several fine people.
 We're hiring now for the 2019 growing season.
 Details & application below.